 Limitations of Tailwind Create

-What’s the downside to Tailwind Create?
+Okay, but what’s the downside to Tailwind Create?

 Recap of Tailwind Create

 Overall, Tailwind Create is designed to help speed up and streamline your Pin design process.
-So you can go from idea to a scheduled pin without having to leave the app.
+So you can go from idea to a scheduled pin without having to ever leave the app.

 What are your thoughts on Tailwind Create?
 Do you think you’ll use it to create fresh Pins for your blog?
 What features do you feel are missing?